 - Deep Breathing

-You can as well practise meditation and mindfulness.
+You can also practise meditation and mindfulness.

-The intention is to move your body in a rhythm with your breath, thus forming a connection between the mind and the body.
+The intention is to move your body in rhythm with your breath, thus forming a connection between the mind and the body.

 The art of breathing is the foundation of great singing.
 A singer’s ability to breathe well defines their ability to sing well.

-Pranayama Breathing Techniques, Meditation and Mantra Chanting can help you master the art of breathing.
+Pranayama Breathing Techniques, Meditation, and Mantra Chanting can help you master the art of breathing.

-Regular practice of Pranayama Breathing Techniques will help singers improve vocals, fight stage fright, enhance the clarity of speech and overall breath management in the challenges of live performance.
+Regular practice of Pranayama Breathing Techniques will help singers improve vocals, fight stage fright, and enhance the clarity of speech and overall breath management in the challenges of live performance.

 “Yoga composes my mind; it gives me more energy.
 As a singer, I also think some aspects of yoga, such as breathing properly, are key to maintaining a healthy voice.
 My lung capacity has also increased.
-I can certainly hold notes longer than I used to be able to do.”
+I can certainly hold notes longer than I used to be able to do. "

 ~ Sting, Rock Singer, Yoga Journal, March 2010

 Using your body inefficiently causes tension in the muscles, tendons, and joints.
-Long hours of practice, repetitions and bad postures when playing instruments lead to muscle pain, and sometimes it may result in playing-related Musculoskeletal Disorders.
+Long hours of practice, repetitions, and bad postures when playing instruments lead to muscle pain, and sometimes it may result in playing-related Musculoskeletal Disorders.

-Yoga poses like Boat Pose, Dolphin Plank Pose, Wheel Pose, Plank Pose will help you build more strength in the core muscles.
-A strong core means a better posture, as core strength helps hold the body up.
-Yoga poses like Bridge Pose, Camel Pose, Cat Cow Pose, Downward Facing Dog, Mountain Pose, Hero Pose, Heart Opener Pose can help musicians correct and improve their posture.
+Yoga poses like Boat Pose, Dolphin Plank Pose, Wheel Pose, and Plank Pose will help you build more strength in the core muscles.
+A strong core means better posture, as core strength helps hold the body up.
+Yoga poses like Bridge Pose, Camel Pose, Cat Cow Pose, Downward Facing Dog, Mountain Pose, Hero Pose, and Heart Opener Pose can help musicians correct and improve their posture.

 Improve Mental Health

-In a survey of April-June 2018 by MIRA and Princeton University – designed to examine the life-circumstances and well-being of professional musicians – the findings suggest that several professional musicians face many challenges like high levels of depression, anxiety and other mental health problems.
+In a survey of April-June 2018 by MIRA and Princeton University – designed to examine the life circumstances and well-being of professional musicians – the findings suggest that several professional musicians face many challenges like high levels of depression, anxiety, and other mental health problems.

 Yoga is not just a physical activity, but a mental one too.
 Just like lifting weights helps you with muscle growth, practising yoga brings increased concentration, relaxation, focus, and peace of mind.
 It also helps sharpen your memory as you age.
 Regular practice of yoga enhances positive psychological states in musicians.
 It reduces performance anxiety and improves the overall quality of life.